unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

 ## Introduction

 The country of Rwanda is a beautiful place full of attractive landscapes, abundance of resources, wonderful people, and exceptionally unique culture.
-However, aside from these positive attributes, recent events in past decades have unfolded in the country that has resulted in murder, carnage, mass genocide, and war crime atrocities.
+However, aside from these positive attributes, recent events in past decades have unfolded within the country that has resulted in murder, rape, starvation, disease, homelessness, mass genocide, and war crime atrocities.

 ## Background